Star anise may look delicate with its star-shaped form, but don’t be fooled - it’s known for its digestive, immune, and hormone-supporting properties.

 How to use star anise as a whole

 Whole star anise pods are commonly added to liquids like soups, stews, or teas.
-Because the pods are tough and woody, they’re typically simmered to infuse their flavor and then removed before serving—much like a bay leaf.
+Because the pods are tough and woody, they’re typically simmered to infuse their flavour and then removed before serving—much like a bay leaf.

-How to Use Whole Star Anise | How to Use Ground Star Anise |
+Where to Use It | How to Use Whole Star Anise | How to Use Ground Star Anise |

-Add to soups, stews, curries, or broth while simmering.
+Soups & broths | Add to soups, stews, curries, or broth while simmering.
 Remove before serving to avoid bitterness. | Mix into dough or batter for cookies, cakes, or pastries to add sweet-spiced warmth. |

-Drop into tea blends like karak chai with spices such as cinnamon, clove, and cardamom. |
+Tea & hot drinks | Drop into tea blends like karak chai with spices such as cinnamon, clove, and cardamom. | Blend with cinnamon, allspice, and cardamom for dry spice rubs on meat or tofu. |

-Use in poaching liquids for fruits like pears or apples to infuse a subtle licorice note. | Whisk into marinades for pork, chicken, or vegetables to deepen flavor complexity. |
+Fruit desserts | Use in poaching liquids for fruits like pears or apples to infuse a subtle licorice note. | Whisk into marinades for pork, chicken, or vegetables to deepen flavour complexity. |

-Add to braised meats or slow-cooked noodle soups for layered, aromatic flavor. | Stir a pinch into gravies, sauces, or tomato-based dishes for a warm, spiced finish. |
+Meats & marinades | Add to braised meats or slow-cooked noodle soups for layered, aromatic flavour. | Stir a pinch into gravies, sauces, or tomato-based dishes for a warm, spiced finish. |

-Infuse into mulled wine, cider, or homemade syrups for a festive, spiced touch. | Use in spice blends for chai, garam masala, or Chinese five-spice powder. |
+Spice blends | Infuse into mulled wine, cider, or homemade syrups for a festive, spiced touch. | Use in spice blends for chai, garam masala, or Chinese five-spice powder. |

 Precautions of star anise